qiuyixiang/CS-Tutorials/Tools/GNU.md

 In addition to flags that let you know about problems in your code, there are also optimization flags that will speed up the runtime of your code at the cost of longer compilation times.
 Higher optimization levels will optimize by running analyses on your program to determine if the compiler can make certain changes that improve its speed.
 The higher the optimization level, the longer the compiler will take to compile the program, because it performs more sophisticated analyses on your program.
 These are the capital `O` flags, which include `-O0`, `-O1`, `-O2`, `-O3`, and `-Os`

+### AS

+As is a assembler for GNU !
+It generate Object File !
+It also have some special features and flags !

+Input :                 Assembly Code File
+Output :              Binary Object File
+#### Format

+There are some different Flags for output format !

+Notice : If you want to generate Intel style Assembly, you can use `gcc -masn=intel` flag, but `as` don't support this command !

+- --32/--64/--x32         generate 32bit/64bit/x32 object

+### LD

 ### Objdump

+Objdump is a disassembler Tool, It will transfer binary file to assembly code .
+Note : The file must be obj format or elf format !